Associate Professor of Pathology

 Oppenheimer trust award

-In Africa, we exploit what we find in analysis of genomcis into focused development of health research capacity
+In Africa, we exploited what we found in the analysis of genomics into the focused development of health research capacity

-In USA we translate understanding of the underlying processes of disease into broadly applicable health interventions.
+In USA I now translate understanding of the underlying processes of disease into broadly applicable health interventions.

 African Genomics and Disease

-The applied global aspect of my work is capacity development using genomics to impact health in Africa.
+The applied global aspect of my work ha sbeen capacity development using genomics to impact health in Africa.
 The approach exploits bringing together the availability of genomic information and the intellectual pool in African countries to provide disease targeted training and research development.
-This results in long term collaborations and access to diverse datasets from cohorts and genomes.
-Work we perform includes:
+This has resulted in long term collaborations and access to diverse datasets from cohorts and genomes.
+Work we have performed included: